 On December 4, 2020 DynaMexico filed another claim seeking recognition of the judgment under the Texas Uniform Foreign-County Money Judgment Recognition Act.
 The Company has filed a Special Appearance, Motion to Dismiss for Improper Venue, and Motion for Non-Recognition in response.
-A hearing was held on the Special Appearance and Motion to Dismiss for Improper Venue on February 8, 2021.
-The Court has taken those motions under advisement.
+A hearing was held on the Special Appearance and Motion to Dismiss for Improper Venue on February 8, 2021 and on May 12, 2021 The 134th Judicial District Court, as a District Court of the State of Texas, ruled it is not required to recognize DynaMexico's foreign judgment from the country of Mexico.
+DynaUSA has appealed this decision and the appeal has been fully briefed and oral arguments are set for April 20, 2022.